 At Key Stage 3, our students have the opportunity to acquire the basic skills for life.
 They learn about healthy eating and changing lifestyles and produce dishes ranging from savoury pinwheels and seasonal soup to spaghetti bolognese and mini carrot cakes.

-In Years 7, 8 and 9 all our students participate in a chef award scheme which enables our students to share healthy recipes with family and friends.
+At Key Stage 3, all our students participate in a one star and two star chef award scheme which enables our students to share healthy recipes with family and friends.
 The results have been extremely pleasing and it is an excellent skill in readiness for students wishing to take Hospitality and Catering as one of their GCSE options in Year 10.

 At Key Stage 4, we currently offer the WJEC Eduqas Vocational two year Hospitality and Catering course which is extremely popular with our students.
 Our students have achieved very pleasing results since we began offering the subject.